sanjaybhattoo/sanjaybhattoo.github.io/README.md

-Other side explorations :
+**Other side explorations :

-Speech Recognition with Hidden Markov Models (HMMs)
+**Speech Recognition with Hidden Markov Models (HMMs)

 Natural Language Processing | Python, Probabilistic Models

 Feb 2025 – Mar 2025

 Developed a speech recognition system based on Hidden Markov Models (HMMs) and other concepts.
 I Viterbi implemented the algorithm for the decoding of optimal state sequences.
 Worked on sequence modeling, emission probability, and transition dynamics of spoken inputs.

-Dashboard for Interactive Data Visualization Data Visualization | D3.js, JavaScript, HTML, CSS Late 2024
+**Dashboard for Interactive Data Visualization Data Visualization | D3.js, JavaScript, HTML, CSS Late 2024

-Using D3.js, an interactive dashboard with an emphasis on dynamic, user-driven visual exploration was created.
+- Using D3.js, an interactive dashboard with an emphasis on dynamic, user-driven visual exploration was created.

-incorporated interactive elements like
+- incorporated interactive elements like

-Tooltips for hover
+- Tooltips for hover

-Filtering by clicking
+- Filtering by clicking

-Updates to dynamic scales and axes
+- Updates to dynamic scales and axes

-placed more emphasis on interactive data storytelling than static charts.
+- placed more emphasis on interactive data storytelling than static charts.

-centered on managing real-world datasets and using animations and transitions to facilitate intuitive exploration.
+- centered on managing real-world datasets and using animations and transitions to facilitate intuitive exploration.

-e Chrome Extension for Intelligent Phishing Detection
+**The Chrome Extension for Intelligent Phishing Detection

 Information Security & Assurance | Chrome Extensions, Python, JavaScript, and Machine Learning August through nov of 2025

-created a Chrome browser extension to evaluate a website's security before a user interacts with it.
+- created a Chrome browser extension to evaluate a website's security before a user interacts with it.

-A machine learning-based phishing detection model was put into practice to instantly categorize URLs as malicious or safe.
+- A machine learning-based phishing detection model was put into practice to instantly categorize URLs as malicious or safe.

-retrieved and examined website elements for prediction, including lexical patterns, domain attributes, and URL structure.
+- retrieved and examined website elements for prediction, including lexical patterns, domain attributes, and URL structure.